kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 - preAuth: boolean.
 Default false. (trusted-peer context unavailable before authorization)
 - config: type-specific opaque object validated against the type's JSONSchema.

+Controllers MUST reject processors that declare unsupported phases or invalid schemas.
+Controllers SHOULD reconcile each processor independently, surfacing a `Degraded` status on a per-extension basis (to avoid requeuing entire Backend objects).

 #### Phases

 Phases are always evaluated in the following order: